Swedish Massage: Your Path to Wellness in Glasgow

 Tapotement – rhythmic tapping to stimulate the nervous system

-Vibration – gentle shaking movements to relax and reset the muscles
+Vibration – gentle shaking movements to relax and reset muscles

-Each technique has its purpose.
-Some improve circulation, others release deeper tension or help restore movement.
-The treatment is always adapted to the individual - no routine, no one-size-fits-all approach.
+Each technique serves a specific purpose.
+Some enhance circulation, while others release deeper tension or restore movement.
+The treatment adapts to the individual.
+No routine exists.
+No one-size-fits-all approach.

-For people involved in sport or fitness, massage helps with recovery, reduces muscle fatigue, and supports performance.
-For office workers, it’s often about relieving tension caused by posture, stress, and long hours sitting.
+For athletes, massage aids recovery, reduces muscle fatigue, and supports performance.
+For office workers, it relieves tension from posture, stress, and long hours of sitting.

 After the Massage - What to Do

-Light movement and gentle stretching work best to maintain the effects.
+Light movement and gentle stretching maintain the effects.

 Massage for Different Conditions

-Swedish massage can support people dealing with chronic pain, stiffness, or limited mobility.
-It helps improve joint movement and reduce discomfort.
+Swedish massage benefits those with chronic pain, stiffness, or limited mobility.
+It improves joint movement and alleviates discomfort.

-For circulation, it supports blood flow and can help reduce swelling.
-It also plays a role in recovery after physical strain or minor injuries.
+For circulation, it supports blood flow and can decrease swelling.
+It also aids recovery after physical strain or minor injuries.

 Getting the Most Out of Your Treatment